GenesisEducationKyiv/software-engineering-school-5-0-mykyyta/docs/adr/001-use-go.md

 This project also served as an opportunity to learn Go through practice.

-## Decision

-Go was chosen as the main programming language for the project.

 ## Alternatives Considered

 - **Node.js**: Fast to prototype, familiar ecosystem, but weak typing.
 - **PHP**: Less relevant for modern backend development.

-- **Python**: Not allowed for this task.
+## Final decision

+Go was chosen as the main programming language for the project.

 ## Consequences